 by any other name would smell as sweet.”

 I found myself with my license hanging in a fine small brokerage firm filled with good people and friends, but not an office focused on home sales opting for rentals instead.
-This arrangement was fine when I was selling properties by referral only and not focused upon growing my real estate sales business as I am now.
+This arrangement was fine when I was selling properties by referral only and not focused on growing my real estate sales business as I am now.
 It was not an ideal situation for my business or my customers.
 I also couldn’t help but notice as I approached new clients, even with my credentials, it was more difficult to get my foot in the door mainly due to being someone unknown and working in an unknown real estate office.
 Driving down the streets in Southwest Florida I noticed a large number of new signs in yards from tiny independent real estate companies.
 As I looked into some of the properties listings, I found that the entire brokerage firm was mainly centered around a couple agents selling to their family and friends.
 I respect that willingness to take on the challenge and risk of running a brokerage firm.
 There was once a “Michael Nolan and Associates Inc.” out there in the past.
 We are all Realtors and “What’s in a name?” right?
-Romeo’s name was insignificant to to Juliet, (granted he wasn’t trying to sell her home), but is a good agent working under a small, local office name just as effective as one committed to a well known international real estate organization?
+Romeo’s name was insignificant to Juliet, (granted he wasn’t trying to sell her home), but is a good agent working under a small, local office name just as effective as one committed to a well known international real estate organization?
 I have found by working both inside major real estate companies and as an independent agent that there is no substitute for the support and tools of an international real estate company.
 These companies offer an incredible amount of tools and benefits for the agent to offer their customers that will never be matched by a local real estate business.
 I know there are small companies with big advertising and technology just as mine was once and some of my friends in the business are now.
 Even so, more times than not it is still another agent who will bring the buyer for your listing and that agent is typically from a major brand real estate company because of the global brand recognition and trust they have rightfully earned with the consumer.
 That which we call a house for sale is in itself more sweet to the buyer when it is listed with a real estate company that presents it to the market in the best possible fashion thanks to the trusted major name brand marketing tools utilized by a professional agent.

 2013 was an amazing year for me personally and professionally in Florida real estate.
-Personally I remarried, had a new baby girl, traveled by car the entire length of the United States from Fort Myers, Florida to Seattle, Washington and then lived in Asia for a few months.
+Personally, I remarried, had a new baby girl, traveled by car the entire length of the United States from Fort Myers, Florida to Seattle, Washington and then lived in Asia for a few months.
 Professionally it was a fantastic experience to see more of the United States and visit some luxury real estate clients and corporate suppliers.
 I traveled to Asia, seeing Japan and Guam which opened my eyes to grand new business opportunities in both real estate and for my corporation.

 One of the first things I noticed in my travels was that so many people from around the world love Florida.
 I know Southwest Florida is a beautiful place to live.
 I know from experience the boating is the best in the country and the beaches are ranked as some of the best in the world.
 The Southwest Florida lifestyle in general really is paradise by comparison to many places.
 I also just spent time in Indiana for one of their worst winters in decades, so I was seriously missing Fort Myers as I drove through the mountains of snow in the bitter cold.
 I am actually a fan of winter too.
 Our tranquility in Fort Myers and Cape Coral, yet proximity to Miami, Tampa and Orlando (Disney) by car and the entire midwest and east coast by short flight is perfect for the vacationer and resident.
-The yachting routes up the west coast of Florida or straight south to Key West; across the state to the Atlantic though Lake Okeechobee or by way of the the Florida Keys is just unparalleled.
+The yachting routes up the west coast of Florida or straight south to Key West; across the state to the Atlantic through Lake Okeechobee or by way of the Florida Keys is just unparalleled.
 If you don’t want the yacht, you can utilize a small boat through the countless islands and parks that line the Gulf coast and enjoy typically calm waters.
 Our cost of living is similar to the midwest and less expensive than most areas from what I can see.
 I always knew and loved these things about Southwest Florida real estate, but to have all of these things told to me by people all across this country and on the opposite side of the planet further bolstered my confidence in our beautiful community and makes me that much more proud to serve my luxury Florida real estate clients as they find their own piece of our paradise right here.

 I’m very happy to be back home now and I am enjoying working with my real estate partners again.
 The market is in fantastic shape and prices are rebounding.
 I will write more on this later, but it is safe to say that now is the time to buy real estate in Southwest Florida as property values and prices continue to rise.
 Contact me with your questions or thoughts and visit www.FloridaLuxuryBroker.com for more information.